Path Development Network with Finite-dimensional Lie Group Representation: Introduction

-Key advantages of the proposed path development layer include the following: (1), it provides mathematically principled features, which are characteristic and universal; (2), it is a data-adaptive, trainable layer that can be plugged into general neural network architectures; (3) it is applicable to high-dimensional time series; and (4), it helps stabilise the training process.
-Numerical results validate the efficacy of the development layer in comparison to the signature layer and several other continuous models.
-Moreover, the hybrid model obtained by stacking together LSTM with the development layer consistently achieves outstanding accuracy performance with more stable training processes and less need for hyper-parameter tuning.
-We also provide a toy example of $N$-body simulation, which demonstrates that the inherited equivariance of the learning task can be effectively incorporated into the development model by properly choosing the Lie group $G$, thus leading to performance boost.
-This may offer a novel, promising class of models based on the development module for trajectories of moving data clouds.
+Numerical results reported in this paper validate the efficacy of the development layer in comparison to the signature layer and several other continuous models.
+Moreover, the hybrid model obtained by stacking together LSTM with the development layer consistently achieves outstanding performance with more stable training processes and less need for hyper-parameter tuning.
+We also provide toy examples for simulated Brownian motions on $\mathbb{S}^2$ and $N$-body motions.
+They serve as evidence for the idea that \emph{equivariance structures} inherent to learning tasks can be effectively incorporated into the development model by properly choosing Lie groups to result in performance boost.
+This may offer a novel, promising class of models based on development modules for time series on manifolds or trajectories of moving data clouds.